htcondor/htcondor/docs/version-history/development-release-series-87.rst

    instances and over time to produce a ``<Resource>Usage`` attribute, which is like ``GPUsUsage``, except for the custom machine resource in question. :ticket:`6477`
--  The *condor_startd* now periodically writes a file to each job’s sandbox named “.update.ad”.
-This file is a copy of the slot’s machine ad, but unlike “.machine.ad”, it is regularly updated.
+-  The *condor_startd* now periodically writes a file to each job's sandbox named “.update.ad”.
+This file is a copy of the slot's machine ad, but unlike “.machine.ad”, it is regularly updated.
 Jobs may read this file to observe their own usage attributes. :ticket:`6477`
 -  A new option **-unmatchable** was added to *condor_q* that causes